libsecp256k1 replaces OpenSSL for consensus in Bitcoin Core v0.12

 On November 20, 2011, Bitcoin v0.5 shipped with the Crypto++ SHA-256 subset removed and replaced by OpenSSL.
 Wei Dai's library, a direct codebase dependency since v0.1, was gone.

-Editorial reading of unusual distribution and tooling in Bitcoin v0.1: .rar packaging, no version control, no test suite, Hungarian notation.
-Compares Warez-scene conventions, Kaminsky 2011.
+Editorial reading of Bitcoin v0.1's unusual distribution and tooling absences (.rar packaging, no version control, no tests), placed against Warez-scene conventions and Kaminsky's 2011 security audit.